unshiftio/swfobject/README.md

 ## Versioning

-This module follows the versioning scheme that.
+This module follows the versioning scheme that the swfobject uses.
+The major is the major version used by the swfobject project.
+The minor version is also used by the project.
+So swfobject 2.2 maps to 2.2.x on semver.
+The patch versions are used by this library to update browserify releases, fixes and other misc changes.

 ## License